leminhtuan2015/Today-I-Learn/swift/POD_dependencies.md

   => Will thought error

-  Error: target has transitive dependencies that include static binaries
+  Error: [!]
+The 'Pods' target has transitive dependencies that include static binaries

   ```

+  - Error mean:
     - You can't have static binaries that are transitive dependencies of multiple dynamic binaries, since that would lead to duplicate symbols and non-deterministic behavior.

+    - This is intended behavior -- Google really would need to provide a dynamic framework in order for it to be usable as a transitive dependency when integrating with frameworks, exactly as the error says

   - https://github.com/CocoaPods/CocoaPods/issues/2926